oneapi-src/oneDNN/rfcs/20230418-constant-tensor-cache-capacity-control/README.md

 int get_constant_tensor_cache();
 ```

-The existing constant tensor cache feature is enabled by default with an
+The existing constant tensor cache feature is disabled by default which means
-unlimited capacity on both CPU and GPU.
+zero capacity on both CPU and GPU.
 In some memory limited scenarios, users
 may only want to cache a part of constant tensors to improve performance, but
 don't want the cached capacity to grow infinitely and consume too much memory.
 In this document, we propose to introduce a constant tensor cache capacity